Best Hikes In Bulgaria: 16 Bulgaria Hiking Spots

 Things to do in Sofia - Sofia and Vitosha mountain

-If you are a fan of hiking, Vitosha is one of the most popular places in Bulgaria and definitely a place you’ve probably already heard about.
+If you are a fan of hiking, Vitosha is one of the most popular places in Bulgaria and is definitely one you’ve probably already heard about.

 The mountain is easy to reach from Sofia, making it a popular tourist attraction and the most visited mountain in Bulgaria.
 Hiking Vitosha Mountain is not hard.
 It is a perfect experience for beginners since it does not present such steep terrain.
 The peak of Vitosha is Cherni Vrah or Black Peak (2290 m), the fourth-highest mountain in Bulgaria.